dmingram66/PDE3/README.md

 <code>from refinement_analysis import refinement_analysis</code>

-There are two types of workbooks *Worked examples* and *Laboratory Problems*.
-Worked examples are complete solutions with explanations of work being conducted.
-The *laboratory problems* are incomplete workbooks which contain the fundamental tools needed in constructing the solution but will need additional Python code to be written.
+These workbooks contain *Worked examples*.
+These are complete solutions with explanations of work being conducted.
+Separate *laboratory problems* will be issued which are incomplete and will involve both mathematical and numerical methods for the solution of a particular problem.
+These will contain the fundamental python tools needed to contruct a numerical solution but will need Python code to be written.

 All code is covered by the Creative-Commons by Attribution Licenses and is copyright to The School of Engineering, University of Edinburgh.
 The code was written by Professor David Ingram.